dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_token_approvals

 Revokes the specified approvals for specific tokens `token_ids` from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.
+Only the owner of tokens can revoke approvals.

 The response is a vector comprising records with a `token_id` and a corresponding variant with `Ok` containing a transaction index indicating the success case or an `Err` variant indicating the error case.